silvanacg/silvanacg.github.io/_projects/future-hazard.md

 ---

 ## Research Question
-Under climate change conditions, does the occurence of wildfire conditions followed by hazardous rainfall capable of generating debris flows increases?
+Under climate change conditions, does the occurence of wildfire conditions followed by hazardous rainfall capable of generating debris flows increase?

 ---